Troubleshooting Common Sending Problems

 ## Related Guides

-- [Read the Results](https://mailrith.com/guides/read-results.md): After sending, look at delivery, opens, clicks, unsubscribes, bounces, and complaints together.
+- [Read the Results](https://mailrith.com/guides/read-results.md): After a campaign sends, review delivery, opens, clicks, unsubscribes, bounces, and complaints together.